CHAOSS Software

 More Benefits and Features

 • Data is collected incrementally and includes all messages and commits associated with issues, pull requests, and pull request reviews, including historical data.
-This high velocity collection has been tested for up to 100,000 repositories, enabling assessment of diverse open source software ecosystems.

 • Collection and analysis goes beyond the counting of activities to include license coverage and license type information, COCOMO based software complexity and cost of replacement data by project and file, software dependency scanning, measurement of dependency LibYears, and time series persistent OpenSSF Scorecard information.

-For more details, visit the Augur repository.
+For more details, visit the CollectOSS repository.

 GrimoireLab